hernerd/GVSU-CIS350-HFCpp/docs/software_requirements_specification.md

 1. Bullets
    1. Multiple bullets shall be allowed on the screen at once.
    1. Bullets shall damage the player and enemy’s health if hit.
-   1. Bullets aren't allowed to pass through obstacles.
+   1. Bullets shall not pass through obstacles.
 1. Power Ups
    1. Powerups shall exist that changes the player’s or enemies’ stats.